JacksonZenisek/Website-Portfolio/README.md

 # My Portfolio
-This website was developed by me to display my IT, web development, and software development abilities.
+I developed my online portfolio to display my IT, web development, and software development abilities.
 I has a home, IT Training/Computer Repair, Web Development, and Software Development.

 <b>IT Training/Computer Repair:</b>